-Silverware Homemade Suet Feeder
+How to Make a DIY Silverware Suet Feeder

 Your backyard birds deserve a fine dining experience, so serve up their suet in this elegant yet functional homemade bird feeder.
 Old silverware holds the suet in place for a whimsical way to feed your birds.
 It takes only a little while to assemble this homemade suet feeder, and you can be sure no one else on the block will have one just like it!
+Check out common questions about feeding suet to birds.

 - Weathered board, 2 ft. long and at least 9 in. wide